-Blue whale sculpture, National Science Museum, Ueno
+Blue whale sculpture, National Museum of Nature & Science, Ueno

 The Science Museum's focus is primarily on the evolution of life on Earth, but its comprehensive permanent displays and exhibitions cater to nearly all aspects of scientific endeavor.
 For information on the current exhibition, go to What's on in Tokyo and Kyoto

 Open 9.30 a.m.- 4.50 p.m.
 (Last admittance at 4 p.m.)